kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/placement-translator.md

 ## Usage

-The placement translator needs two kube client configurations.
+The placement translator needs three kube client configurations.
 One points to the edge service provider workspace and provides authority to write into the mailbox workspaces.
-The other points to the kcp server base (i.e., does not identify a particular logical cluster nor `*`) and is authorized to read all clusters.
-In the kubeconfig created by `kcp start` the latter is satisfied by the context named `system:admin`.
+Another points to the kcp server base (i.e., does not identify a particular logical cluster nor `*`) and is authorized to read all clusters.
+In the kubeconfig created by `kcp start` that is satisfied by the context named `system:admin`.
+The third points to the "scheduling service provider workspace", the one that has the APIExport of `scheduling.kcp.io`.
+This is normally `root`, which has all the kcp APIExports, and the context named `root` in the kubeconfig created by `kcp start` satisfies this.

 The command line flags, beyond the basics, are as follows.
 For a string parameter, if no default is explicitly stated then the default